kootstra-rene/mdlr-tutorials/docs/posts/20221202-getting-async-things-done.md

 ## user hack

 A malicious hacker acquired access to the credentials of one user for a very-important website.
 In three async calls s/he will have all your userdetails stored forever on the machine where the script runs.
-These calls are:
+These async calls are:

 - `User getUser(credentials)` (to get the user object from the server)
 - `UserDetails getUserDetails(User)` (to get the userdetails from the server)
 - `storeUserDetails(UserDetails)` (to store locally)

 Let's - for the sake of comparison - not worry about the details (like worrying if a value or a promise is returned) and compare the 4 approaches: